Frequently Asked Questions

 What do I need to do before the delivery arrives?

-Make sure that there is a safe hard standing area for the Screedflo vehicle.
+We need a safe hard standing area for the Screedflo vehicle.

-Make sure that we have a dedicated mains pressure water supply (we will bring a hose pipe with the vehicle).
+A mains pressure water supply (we will bring a hose pipe with the vehicle).

 We will check these points with you at the site visit a few days before installation.